aidanhibbard/aidanhibbard/content/articles/debugging-a-memory-leak-in-a-next-app.md

 Now that made my eyes light up like a red state on the fourth of july.

 I now knew that it was related to inngest, and did not require a job to be running, we just had to hit our inngest entry route.
 The inngest dev poller replicated it perfectly, now I just had to find out why...

+This lined up perfectly with my previously known facts too, since staging does not have any inngest jobs running unless we manually trigger them.
+So while production gets a steady volume of inngest hits, staging wouldn't have ran into that.

 I began scrolling through my app logs locally looking for anything related to the inngest entry point, the requests themselves didn't start taking longer over time like I thought they would.